elm-city-craftworks/course-001/README.md

 ### Topics and course format

+Each topic in this study guide consists of a Practicing Ruby article to read, some questions to test your understanding, and some project-based exercises to put the concepts into practice.

+All of the reading assignments have been made available from the first day of the course, but the questions, exercises, and solutions will be released gradually to encourage better focus in discussions around the course.

+** Questions/Exercises already released:**

 * Standard I/O streams and the filesystem ([PART_1.md][])

+** Not released yet (except reading exercises):**

 * Encoding and decoding binary files ([PART_2.md][])
 * Parsing text-based file formats ([[PART_3.md][])
 * Socket programming and Network I/O ([PART_4.md][])